Peter Roth (judge)

-Sir Peter Marcel Roth, styled The Hon.
-Mr Justice Roth, is a British High Court judge.
+Sir Peter Marcel Roth is a British High Court judge.

 Education

-Educated at St Paul's School, London, he read history at New College, Oxford and obtained the degree of LLM from the University of Pennsylvania Law School in 1977.
+Educated at St Paul's School, London, Roth read history at New College, Oxford, and obtained the degree of LLM from the University of Pennsylvania Law School in 1977.

 Career

 Roth was a member of Monckton Chambers, a set of barristers' chambers specialising in commercial and competition law, located in Gray's Inn and founded by Walter Monckton, 1st Viscount Monckton of Brenchley.
 He was called to the bar at Middle Temple in 1977 and elected a Bencher in 2008.
 He was appointed Queen's Counsel in 1997, a deputy judge of the High Court from 2008 to 2009, and judge of the High Court of Justice (Chancery Division) in 2009.

 He received his customary knighthood from Queen Elizabeth II in February 2010.

 In 2013, Roth was appointed President of the Competition Appeal Tribunal.
 He retired from the position in 2021.

 He was a visiting professor at King's College London from 2003 to 2009.